 We aim to allocate just one host family throughout the guardianship programme.
 However, if a student doesn’t like the family we can change.

-If a host family cannot host for a particular event then we will find you another one of equal quality instead.
+If a host family cannot host for a particular event, then we will find you another one of equal quality instead.

 Our host family will pick up from school and take back at the end of the stay.